-Reflective practice is when you explore an experience you have had.
-The aim is to identify what happened and what your role in the experience was – including your behaviour and thinking and the related emotions.
-This, in turn, allows you to look at changes to your approach to similar future events.
+Reflective practice occurs when you explore an experience you have had to identify what happened, and what your role in the experience was – including your behaviour and thinking, and related emotions.
+This, allows you to look at changes to your approach for similar future events.
 If reflective practice is performed comprehensively and honestly, it will lead to improved performance.

 Other authors have described it as follows:

 - "Process of internally examining and exploring an issue of concern, triggered by an experience, which creates and clarifies meaning in terms of self and which results in a changed conceptual perspective" (Boyd and Fales, 1983, p.100).

 - "...requires you to stand back, to consciously analyse your decision making processes, drawing on theory and applying it again in practice" (CSP, Information paper 31, 2005).

 - "Professional activity in which the practitioner thinks critically about their practice and as a result may modify their action or behaviour and/or modify their learning needs" (CSP, Information paper 31, 2005).